 The electric vehicle (EV) industry is entering an era of extraordinary opportunity, driven by global decarbonization imperatives, regulatory mandates, and shifting consumer expectations.
 Yet, for founders and innovators, it’s also becoming a more complex fundraising landscape.

 Early-stage capital is increasingly concentrated in sophisticated hands, while corporates and VC funds are doubling down on mobility, battery technology, charging infrastructure, and complementary services.
-To break through, EV entrepreneurs must not only build breakthrough solutions but also master the art of targeting, engaging, and successfully pitching to investors uniquely suited for the nuances and scale of clean mobility innovation.
+To break through, EV entrepreneurs must build breakthrough solutions.
+They must also master targeting, engaging, and pitching to investors who understand the nuances and scale of clean mobility.

 This article presents a high-impact, actionable roadmap for founders.
 Let’s get started.